 These archaic humans loved, played, formed close friendships and competed for status and power, but so did chimpanzees, baboons, and elephants.
 There was nothing special about humans.
 Nobody, least of all humans themselves had any inkling their descendants would one way walk on the moon, split the atom, fathom the genetic code and write history books.
 The most important thing to know about prehistoric humans is that they were insignificant animals with no more impact on their environment than gorillas, fireflies or jellyfish.

-We like to think we have been a privileged species right from the start; that through a divine spark, we had the ability to dominate our environment and the lesser mammals we co-habitated with.
+We like to think we have been a privileged species right from the start; that through a divine spark, we could dominate our environment as well as the lesser mammals we cohabitated with.
 But that was not so, at least not at first.
 We were simply another smart, social ape trying to survive in the wild.
 We had cousins: Homo neanderthalensis, Homo erectus, Homo rudolfensis…all considered human and with similar traits.
 If chimps and bonobos were our second cousins, these were our first cousins.